 The West Parking Garage Site, East Transportation and Hotel Site, and Well Relocation Site are currently vacant and do not generate wastewater.
-The six existing developed parcels located in the Arena Site include a fast food restaurant, a motel, a warehouse and light manufacturing facility, a commercial catering business, and a groundwater well and related facilities.
-These existing uses, excluding the groundwater well and related facilities, generate wastewater that is conveyed by City and LACSD sewer lines and treated at the JWPCP.
+The six existing developed parcels located in the Arena Site include a restaurant, a hotel, warehouse and light manufacturing facilities, and a commercial catering business.
+These existing uses generate wastewater that is conveyed by City and LACSD sewer lines and treated at the JWPCP.
 The existing wastewater demand is estimated based on LACSD wastewater generation factors.
 Table 3.15-13 details the existing land uses, the estimated daily average wastewater flow, and estimated peak flow.
 Based on the existing land uses, the estimated existing peak wastewater flow generated at the Project Site is approximately 0.032 MGD.